KamDiaV/my-portfolio/readme.md

 - Shows a modal with a Telegram link
 - Can close via the “×” button, backdrop click, or Esc key
 - Styled and animated via SCSS in contact-popup block

 ---

-## 🔧 BEM Methodology
-All CSS classes follow the Block__Element--Modifier pattern.
-This keeps styles modular, reusable, and easy to maintain.

----